-If you fail to act in accordance with a provision of this code you may invite regulatory action and you will find it difficult to demonstrate compliance with the law.
 In accordance with section 127 of the DPA 2018, the Commissioner must take the code into account when considering whether an online service has complied with its data protection obligations under the GDPR or PECR.
-In particular, the Commissioner will take the code into account when considering questions of fairness, lawfulness, transparency and accountability under the GDPR, and in the use of her enforcement powers.
+In particular, the Commissioner will take the code into account when considering questions of fairness, lawfulness, transparency and accountability under the GDPR, and in the use of their enforcement powers.